 - Compartment B: companies valued between 150 million euros and 1 billion euros;

 - Compartment C: companies with a market capitalization of less than 150 million euros.

-, according to these criteria.
+Our French lawyers will help you choose the market suitable for your company, according to these criteria.
 Also, we can provide more information about NSYE Alternext, a market that offers simplified access and it has fewer requirements.

 Companies that want to trade on the French Stock Exchange must meet certain legal and accounting requirements.
 Our team of French lawyers and accountants can assist you during the listing process.
 Please contact our law firm in France for more details and a personalized offer of our legal services.